mmatschiner/tutorials/multiple_sequence_alignment/README.md

 <a name="requirements"></a>
 ## Requirements

-* **MAFFT:** Installation instructions and precompiled versions of [MAFFT](https://mafft.cbrc.jp/alignment/software/) are available on [https://mafft.cbrc.jp/alignment/software/](https://mafft.cbrc.jp/alignment/software/).
-While the installation of the program should be easy on all operating systems, all steps of this tutorial can also be conducted using the [server version of MAFFT](https://mafft.cbrc.jp/alignment/server/), installation of this software is optional.
+* **MAFFT:** Installation instructions and precompiled versions of [MAFFT](https://mafft.cbrc.jp/alignment/software/) are available on the [MAFFT webpage](https://mafft.cbrc.jp/alignment/software/).
+While the installation of the program should be easy on all operating systems, all steps of this tutorial can also be conducted using the [server version of MAFFT](https://mafft.cbrc.jp/alignment/server/); installation of this software is therefore optional.

 * **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.

 * **BMGE:** The program [BMGE](https://research.pasteur.fr/en/software/bmge-block-mapping-and-gathering-with-entropy/) (Block Mapping and Gathering with Entropy) ([Criscuolo and Gribaldo 2010](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210)) is highy useful to identify and remove poorly aligned regions of sequence alignments.
 The latest version of BMGE is provided as a Java jar file at [ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/](ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/) (choose login as guest to access the ftp server).
-Place this file in a convenient location on your own computer.
+Place this file in a convenient location on your analysis directory.

 <a name="mafft_aliview"></a>